 September 25, 2013

-When certain food components (carbs and sugars like FODMAPs) are not absorbed in the small intestine, they make their way into the large intestine where the gut bacteria act upon them and have a feast.
-This interaction results in fermentation of the sugars within the carbs which triggers the release of gas.
+When certain food components in carbohydrates (like sugars and fibers in FODMAPs) are not absorbed in the small intestine, they make their way into the large intestine where the gut bacteria act upon them and have a feast.
+This interaction results in the fermentation of the sugars within the carbs which triggers the release of gas.
 The types of symptoms that occur are bloating, distention and a change in the speed of intestinal contractions (gut motility), leading to constipation (slow contractions) or diarrhea (fast contractions) or sometimes a combination of both.

 - Oligosaccharides – are short chains of carbohydrate molecules linked together including Fructans, a chain of fructose molecules and Galacto-oligosaccharides (GOS) a chain of galactose molecules.
 Some Examples: